SIG-IR/abode/README.md

-This is an node.js api that serves information about uiuc apartments that were scrapped using python.
+This is an Node.js api that serves information about UIUC apartments that were scraped using Python libraries.

-Nathan changed this

-apartment schema: { link: String,
+current apartment schema: { link: String,
                      address: String,
                      beds: Integer,
                      bathrooms: Integer,